8 Healthy Lunch Ideas That Come Together in 5 Minutes

 Taco salads tend to be among the least healthful of salad options, as they usually sit on a base of tortilla chips.
 Not so with this chicken taco mason jar salad recipe, which is full of corn, beans, and tomatoes, and has a dressing that’s made from Greek yogurt.
-We suggest scaling back on the cheese, and cutting or grating your own to avoid eating additional starches.
+We suggest scaling back on the cheese and cutting or grating your own to avoid eating additional starches.
 Not-so-fun fact: pre-packaged shredded cheese uses anti-caking agents, generally cellulose and cornstarch.
-These are used to prevent the cheese from sticking to itself, and they can also impact a recipe negatively, for instance, causing a sauce to separate.
+These are used to prevent the cheese from sticking to itself, and they can also impact a recipe negatively, for instance, causing the sauce to separate.

 6. 5-Minute Bento Box Combo Ideas

 Not a recipe as much as a blueprint, you can nail down the basics of trendy lunches with these five-minute bento box combo ideas.
 We love that “fun” is included as an ingredient category, and agree that a little treat, whether a piece of dark chocolate, a whole grain pretzel, or an in-season fruit, will have you all the more eager to dive into your lunch box.
-For optimal nutrition and a more environmentally-friendly approach, make your own dressing in advance instead of purchasing it in individual packets, then divide into small containers for use throughout the week.
+For optimal nutrition and a more environmentally-friendly approach, make your own dressing in advance instead of purchasing it in individual packets, then divide it into small containers for use throughout the week.

 7. The Five-Minute Grain Bowl

-It’s the “super simple peanut sauce” that makes this five minute grain bowl shine.
+It’s the “super simple peanut sauce” that makes this five-minute grain bowl shine.
 For those who are peanut-free, simply swap out the nut butter for a different one, such as cashew or sunflower, and it will last in the fridge for a week just like the original version.
-This flexible recipe capitalizes on what you have on hand, and is all about the mix of raw and cooked ingredients.
+This flexible recipe capitalizes on what you have on hand and is all about the mix of raw and cooked ingredients.